Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for throwing in the towel.

 Generally, not under Chapter 13.
 Under Chapter 7, it depends on how much equity you have in house.
 If you have a lot of equity in it, the trustee could choose to have it sold to pay off creditors.

 When you file a bankruptcy petition, you have the opportunity to “exempt” certain property.
 The type and amount of exemption available varies from state to state.
 This means you can normally protect a certain percentage of the equity in your house and other property.
 The federal maximum is usually $25,150 – double that if you are married, your house is jointly owned with your spouse, and you file the bankruptcy jointly with your spouse.
+Though you may have the option to file bankruptcy without your spouse.

 If you have less than that amount in equity, the court-appointed trustee probably won’t sell your house since it won’t produce enough to pay off much debt.
 Though, your lender can still foreclose on the house if you miss your mortgage payments.